Sjavaid56/buzz./README.md

 # Buzz

 ## Buzz is designed to bring people together in a big way.
-Buzz incorporates geolocation technology to allow users in a specific region to connect to and interact with users in the same location.
+Buzz allows users to connec and interact with users in the same location as them.

 ### Buzz is a fully responsive app built with: